 What Buyers Should Prepare Before Contacting a Manufacturer

-To make discussions more productive, buyers should prepare the following:
+To make discussions more productive, buyers should prepare:

 - target market